Wasserstein Adversarial Regularization (WAR) on label noise: Experiments

 \section{Experiments}

 We evaluate the proposed approach WAR on both image classification and semantic segmentation tasks.
 We first showcase the performance of WAR on a series of image classification benchmarks (Section~\ref{sec:res-1}), and then consider two real world cases: first, the classification of clothing images from online shopping websites (Section~\ref{sec:res-2}) and then the semantic segmentation of land use in sub-decimeter resolution aerial images (Section~\ref{sec:res-3}).
+Following the community evaluation strategies, we used WAR on four different architectures depending on benchmarks.
+On each benchmark, WAR outperformed state of the art competitors showing the robustness of our methods on the used architectures.